demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

   // TODO
 ```

-Now we have all the individual fields of the `User` record, we can return it from `trial` computation expression
+Now we have all the individual fields of the `User` record; we can return it from `trial` computation expression

 ```fsharp
 let mapUser ... =